sachin-sadhu/obsidian_vault/Year 4 CS/Graphics.md

 Calculating interesections requires floating point division, when grahpics technqieus were devised, computers were slow at performing this.
 A much faster appraoch is to use bit operations and FP subtraction

+Remember which bits coorespond to which edge with TOP BOTTOM RIGHT LEFT

 Can do this by dividing viewpoint coords into 9 different regions
 ![[Pasted image 20251101202428.png]]
 The middle section (0000) represents the viewbox, and the regions left/right, above/below that represent what part of the image is outside the region.
 Example top left corner (1001) means that the line is left of the $x_{min}$ and above $y_{max}$